yombo/yombo-gateway/docs/source/examples/logwriter.rst

 .. currentmodule:: yombo.modules.logwriter

-The logwriter module demonstrates using various :ref:`hooks <hooks>` to capture various events and writes them to a log file.
+The logwriter module demonstrates using various `hooks <https://docs.yombo.net/Developing_modules/Hooking_into_hooks>_` to capture various events and writes them to a log file.

 For more on developing modules, visit
 `Yombo.Net - Building Modules <https://yombo.net/docs/modules>`_ .